 June – This name was universal to every Algonquin tribe.
-However, in Europe. they called it the Rose Moon.
+However, in Europe they called it the Rose Moon.
 The relatively short season for harvesting strawberries comes each year during the month of June.
-So the full Moon that occurs during that month was christened for the strawberry!
-A red-tinted Moon meant a dry year would come.
+So the full Moon that occurs during this month was christened for the strawberry!
+A red-tinted moon meant a dry year would come.
 This growing moon and flowing tide were also lucky times to marry.

 Full Buck Moon

 July – This month is when new antlers on bucks push out of their foreheads in coatings of velvety fur.
 Also called the Full Thunder Moon since thunderstorms are most frequent at this time.
 Also considered the Full Hay Moon or Meadow Moon, as the meadows are at greatest growth this month and its time for cutting hay.
 Other names for this month’s Moon include: Blood Moon, Grain Moon, Green Corn Moon, Herb Moon, Hungry Ghost Moon, Wort Moon.

 August – The fishing tribes are given credit for the naming of this Moon, since sturgeon, a large fish of the Great Lakes and other major bodies of water, were most readily caught during this month.
 A few tribes knew it as the Full Red Moon because, as the Moon rises, it appears reddish through a sultry haze.
 It was also called the Green Corn Moon or Grain Moon.